lukapopijac/pocket-cube-optimal-solver/README.md

 `depth + heuristics <= maxDepth` (`3+5<=8`).
 This leads to expansion of the node `A` to its children.
 First child to handle is the node `B`.
 The similar situation happens with this node, as `4+4<=8`, so the node `B` gets expanded.
-Again, first children of it is the node `C`.
+Again, first child of it is the node `C`.
 Now, for the node `C` we can see that depth plus heuristic of it exceeds maximum depth (`5+8>8`), so this part of the tree can be pruned.
 Furthermore, as the node `C` is just one step away from the node `B`, we know that minimum number of steps required to get to the